"False"

 ISSN (International Standard Serial Number) is administered by the faculty or department publishing the series.
 Contact the publishing faculty or department to obtain the ISSN and serial number in the series.

-Publishing in DiVA
+Register and publish in DiVA

 Can the library help me register my thesis in DiVA?

-Follow the instructions at Register and publish your thesis.
+Register and publish your thesis

-If you have any questions regarding the registration you are always welcome to contact the library.
+If you have any questions regarding the registration, you are always welcome to contact the library.
 We can schedule a meeting if you wish.

 Contact the library